Strategic Enrollment Planning: A Q&A for Enrollment Managers

 What distinguishes strategic enrollment planning from recruitment and retention planning?

 Our marketing and recruitment efforts are designed to bring students to our institutions to study in our academic programs.
 Our retention efforts are designed to foster student success so that students will remain enrolled in our programs and then complete them.
 The entire financial enterprise, from capital campaigns to financial aid disbursement, are designed to help students enroll, to provide quality programs, and to pay the bills.
-If enrollment planning is just about getting students and keeping them, then it is not likely very strategic.
+If enrollment planning is just about getting students and keeping them, then it is not likely strategic nor sufficiently holistic.

 While strategic enrollment planning will not magically remove organizational silos, by design it will lessen their effects on organizational collaboration because individuals from across the institution will come together to identify challenges and opportunities, as well as develop plans that will strengthen the enrollment and the fiscal foundation of the institution.